-Our AED Buyer's Guide has been specifically written with YOU in mind and we will help you understand all you need to know to help you make an informed decision.
-Alternatively, just pick up the phone and one of our team will help you with everything you need to know!
+Our AED Buyer's Guide has been specifically written with YOU in mind and will help you understand all you need to know to make an informed decision.
+Alternatively, just pick up the phone and one of our team will help you with everything you need to know.

-Below we've shared our knowledge on some of the most common questions we get asked on a regular basis.
-Can't find yours?
-Call one of our friendly advisors on 0845 071 0830 and they'll happily answer any queries you may have.
+Below we've shared our knowledge on some of the most common questions we get asked.
+Can't find what you are looking for?
+Call one of our friendly and knowledgeable team on 0161 776 7422.

 - What is an AED?